 fifo-logger

-NPM version build status Test coverage npm download
+NPM version npm download test coverage license

-Simple event logger for the browser and node.js inspired by pino.
+Simple event logger for the browser and Node.js inspired by pino.

-By default it will keep the 10'000 last events that can easily be retrieved and filtered.
+By default, it will keep the 10'000 last events that can easily be retrieved and filtered.

-$ npm i fifo-logger
+npm install fifo-logger

 import { FifoLogger } from 'fifo-logger';